JonasAllenCodes/docker-nodejs-quickstart/README.md

 Example: $ `docker run -p 29170:80 -d docker-nodejs-quickstart`

 If you want to run the container in detached mode (run in the background), make sure to include the -d tag.
-You will need the -p tag, this tag routes the exposed container port to the host machines port.
+Next, you will need the -p tag, this tag routes the exposed container port to the host machines port.
 So "29170" is the port that is forwarding to the container's exposed port "80".
 You must keep the port "80" as it is the port exposed in the "Dockerfile".
 If you want to change the container's exposed port you will need to also change in the "Dockerfile" after "EXPOSE".
 Now you may need to change the port being used on the host machine if it is already being used or for other reasons.
 To do so you only need to change "29170" in the above command.

 ## Stop Running Container
 If you would like to stop your container follow below steps.